michelled/weavly.org/src/activities/pattern-creation.md

   block in the Weavly coding environment.
 metaImage: /assets/media/pattern_creation.png
-metaImageAlt: "An illustration showing a hand creating a repeated pattern on the Weavly scene.
+metaImageAlt: "An illustration showing a hand creating a repeated pattern on the Weavly coding environment.
 Two arrows around the scene show a circular movement. "
 whatYouNeed: |-
   ### Tools